 Web Stories is a free plugin developed and maintained by Google.
 It aims to popularize the web stories format and bring it to self-hosted, independent websites.

-Upon plugin activation, head over to the Stories » Dashboard page to create your first story.
+Head to the Stories » Dashboard page upon plugin activation to create your first story.

-You can get started by selecting one of the templates as a starting point for your story or clicking on the ‘Create New Story’ button to start from scratch.
+You can start by selecting one of the templates as a starting point for your story or clicking on the ‘Create New Story’ button to start from scratch.

 We recommend starting with a template as it gives you a good head start and is much easier for beginners.

 Once you choose a template, the plugin will launch the story builder interface.
-It is similar to the popular drag-and-drop page builder plugins for WordPress.
+It works similar to the popular drag-and-drop page builder plugins for WordPress.

 If you are using a template, you’ll see additional pages generated by the template at the bottom.